 - 1. Licensed teaching staff shall be eligible to elect early retirement if they meet the following criteria: - a.
 Have attained age 55 by June 30, of the eligible to elect year. - b.
-Meet the Rule 88 for IPERS, which is a combination of years of service and age. - c.
 Have completed the equivalent of 10 years of continuous full-time employment in the district. - 2.
 This early retirement benefit is not available for persons who have received a notice of termination under chapter 279 of the Iowa Code, or on an intensive assistance, or are in a probationary status. - 3.
 The early retirement benefit is not available to a person who is on an extended unpaid leave of absence. - Persons qualifying for this retirement shall receive as compensation a benefit equal to \$30,000 dollars (\$30,000), to be paid by the district to a Health Reimbursement.
 Arrangement to be used as directed by the employee for eligible medical expenses and premiums.
 Compensation will be distributed in the amount of \$6,000 per year for five (5) years. - 5.
-This policy is available for eligible employees reaching the rule of 88 in the school year of election.
-Election must be made on the forms provided by January 7th of the year of retirement. - 6.
+This policy is available for eligible employees meeting the criteria in the school year of election.
+Election must be made on the form provided by January 6th of the year of retirement. - 6.
 The medical insurance program may be modified on an annual basis by the District. - 7.
 These early retirement benefits are a one-time benefit and any individual electing early retirement will be required to acknowledge that any future employment which is performed at the request of the District shall not entitle the employee to elect on a second occasion an early retirement benefit or claim any rights under the Age Discrimination in Employment Act.